 VA Loan Eligibility for Members of the National Guard and Reserves

-Members of the National Guard, Air National Guard and reserves must meet special VA loan eligibility requirements before they can use the VA loan to buy a home.
-However, there is much more to qualifying for a VA loan than simply being eligible.
-Let’s look at the VA loan eligibility requirements, including the necessary forms…
+Members of the National Guard, Air National Guard, and Reserves have special VA loan eligibility requirements before they can use the VA Loan to buy a home.

 Advertising Disclosure.